Cgameworld/MapTextureReplacer/README.md

 # Instructions

 1. To open, click on the HookUI button near the top left of the screen and select the mod from the dropdown
-2. Click "Load Texture Pack" to load a texture pack or click on "Select Image" to replace indivual texture.
+2. Click "Load Texture Pack" to load a texture pack or click on "Select Image" to replace an individual texture.

 # Texture Packs

 This mod has support to load in texture packs via zip files.
 This mod includes one example texture pack, a desert map theme.

-The vanilla game uses 4096x4096 sized map textures by default for grass, 2048x2048 for dirt and cliff though smaller scaled textures will sucesssfully replace
+The vanilla game uses 4096x4096 sized map textures by default for grass, 2048x2048 for dirt and cliff though smaller scaled textures will successfully replace

 To make your own pack, just compress some or all of the following filenames into a zip file